 Drainage - All proposals for new residential dwellings or new commercial buildings must demonstrate that there are or will be adequate water supply and water treatment facilities in place to serve the whole development.
-Proposals that would result in an unacceptable risk to the quality and or quantity of a water body or water bodies will not be supported.
+Proposals that would result in a risk to the quality and or quantity of a water body or water bodies will not be supported.

-Proposals to expedite the improvement and upgrade the existing drainage network in the village will be supported.
+Proposals to expedite the improvement and upgrade the existing drainage network across the Neighbourhood Plan area will be supported.
 All developments will be expected to demonstrate that there are suitable and satisfactory arrangements in place to deal with foul water.